Moore's Ford lynchings: Mass lynching

 On July 25, Harrison drove Malcom's wife Dorothy and the Dorseys to Monroe, where he personally posted the $600 bail for Roger Malcom to be freed.
 At the time, Hester was still hospitalized from his stab wounds.

 Harrison drove with the two couples back to his farm.
 At 5:30 p.m. that day, he was forced to stop his car near the Moore's Ford Bridge between Monroe and Watkinsville, where the road was blocked by a gang of 15 to 20 armed white men.
 According to Harrison:

-A big man who was dressed mighty proud in a double-breasted brown suit was giving the orders.
-He pointed to Roger Malcom and said, "We want that nigger."
-Then he pointed to George Dorsey, my nigger, and said, "We want you, too, Charlie."
-I said, "His name ain't Charlie; he's George."
-Someone said "Keep your damned big mouth shut.
-This ain't your party."

 Harrison watched.
 One of the black women identified one of the assailants.
 At that point, the man in the expensive suit ordered: "Get those damned women too".
 The mob took both the women to a big oak tree and tied them beside their husbands.
 The mob fired three point-blank volleys.
-The coroner's estimate counted sixty shots were fired at close range.
-They shot and killed the two couples on a dirt road near Moore's Ford Bridge, which spanned the Apalachee River, 60 mi east of Atlanta.
+The coroner's estimate counted 60 shots were fired at close range.
+The two couples were shot and killed on a dirt road near Moore's Ford Bridge, which spanned the Apalachee River, 60 mi east of Atlanta.

+Reaction

-The mass lynching received national coverage and generated outrage.
-Large protests and marches took place in New York City and Washington, DC against the lynchings.
-President Harry S. Truman for the first time directed the Justice Department to investigate the crimes under federal civil rights law.
-He created the President's Committee on Civil Rights in December 1946.
-The Truman administration also introduced anti-lynching legislation in Congress, but was unable to get it passed against the opposition of the white southern Democratic bloc in the Senate.
-Together with outrage about the Columbia, Tennessee 1946 race riot, the Moore's Ford lynchings garnered awareness and support from more of the white public for the growing Civil Rights Movement.
+The mass lynching received national coverage and generated widespread outrage.
+Large protests and marches against the lynchings took place in New York City and Washington, DC.
+President Harry S. Truman directed the Justice Department to investigate the crimes under federal civil rights law, the first time the FBI would do so.
+He also created the President's Committee on Civil Rights in December 1946.
+The Truman administration introduced anti-lynching legislation in Congress, but was unable to get it passed against the opposition of the white southern Democratic bloc in the Senate.
+Together with outrage about the Columbia, Tennessee 1946 race riot, the Moore's Ford lynchings generated increased awareness and support from more of the white public for the growing Civil Rights Movement.
 Demonstrators marched outside of the White House demanding the end of lynchings.

 On July 28, 1946, a funeral for the Dorseys and Dorothy Malcom was held at the Mount Perry Baptist Church.
-As George Dorsey was a World War II veteran, his coffin was draped in an American flag.
+As George Dorsey was a World War II veteran, and his coffin was draped in an American flag.
 The funeral was well attended by the national news media, although many black people stayed away out of fear.
 One black man at the funeral told a journalist from The Chicago Defender: "They're exterminating us.
 They're killing Negro veterans and we don't have nothing to fight back with except our bare hands".